World Organ Donation Day, 13 August 2025 - History, Importance and Facts

 Organ failure has been one of the leading morbidities, with more lives lost in the pandemic and the past.
 Many needy patients lose their lives because of the lack of organ availability.
 One initiative can save up to eight lives by donating hearts, kidneys, pancreas, lungs, livers, intestines, hands, faces, tissues, bone marrow and stem cells.

-World Organ Donation Day Slogan
+World Organ Donation Day 2025 Theme

 In 2021, globally 1,44,302 organ transplantations had occurred, where 26.44% (38,156) are of deceased organ donation.
 India had performed a total of 12,259 transplantation, which contributes 8% to the global transplantations, where the major ones are for kidneys (74.27%) followed by liver (23.22%), heart (1.23%), lung (1.08%), pancreas (0.15) and small bowel (0.03%).
 The overall number of deceased donors’ transplantations in India are 4.5% (552).